JWahle/piCoreCDSP/README.md

 - [remove the piCoreCDSP extension](#picorecdsp-extension)
 - [remove the installation script](#picorecdsp-installation-script)
 - [install the new version](#how-to-install)
+- Update your CamillaDSP config files in the GUI at [pcp.local:5000](http://pcp.local:5000)
+  - go to the `Files` tab
+  - press "New config from default"
+  - press "Import config"
+  - select the config you want to update
+  - select all checkboxes
+  - press "Import"
+  - save the config
+  - the newly saved config should show as

 ## How to uninstall
 SSH onto the piCorePlayer and enter the following commands depending on what you want to uninstall.